At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for social work and your commitment to the values and behaviours mentioned in the job description.
-Use specific examples from your experience to demonstrate your skills and understanding of the role.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for social work and your commitment to the values and behaviours outlined in the job description.
+Use specific examples from your experience to demonstrate how you embody compassion, empathy, and respect.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
+Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
 A polished application reflects your attention to detail and professionalism, which are crucial in the field of social work.

 How to prepare for a job interview at Hampshire County Council